LogoLogo

 ERROR: No matching distribution found for degirum

-Try creating a new virtual environment and reinstalling PySDK.
+Create a new virtual environment and reinstall PySDK.

-You can also try upgrading the pip package.
-In your virtual environment, run the following command:
+You can also try upgrading pip with this command:

 python3 -m pip install -U pip